mavryk-network/taquito/website/versioned_docs/version-20.0.0/tutorial.md

 ```

 If everything is done right, you should be able to see the output `Hello Blockchain!` in the terminal.
-Now, we can start using Taquito to interact with the Tezos blockchain.
+Now, we can start using Taquito to interact with the Mavryk blockchain.
 Run the following command to install Taquito:

 ```bash